 1880.
 Faringdon Market Place with pens ready for market.
 The first two buildings behind the pens on the left were a barber’s and a sweet shop, which have since been demolished.
-Notice the gas lamps on the Portwell and the London Street junction.
-The Gas & Coke Co. were in Faringdon in l977.
-The pump and drinking bowl can be plainly seen on the north side of the Portwell; it must have been well used on market day.
+Notice the gas lamps on the Portwell and the London Street junction beyond.
+The pump and drinking bowl can be plainly seen on the north (this) side of the Portwell; it must have been well used on market day.

 May 1904, a busy Market Day with sheep, pigs, goats, chickens and geese sold in the Market Place, and horses and ponies beyond the Portwell.
 Note the changes in the shop fronts from the previous photograph.
 Still remembered today are Mr ‘Minnie’ Goodman and George Hughes, Town Crier, who erected the hurdles for the market and cleaned up the square at the end, a very necessary job.
 On the right the man with the bowler hat is Richard James.

 May 1904, the Cattle Market was around the corner further up Church Street near the church..
-A crowd of men and boys around the auctioneer’s hut.
+A crowd of men and boys are hanging around the auctioneer’s hut.
 Milk cattle were enclosed near the Church gates while the dry and store cattle were tethered to rings in the wall further along.
 Bulls were tethered on the opposite side beyond the Salutation Hotel.
 Note the railings on the churchyard wall which were removed during WWII to help the war effort; the wall is now Grade II Listed.

 Looking back towards the auctioneer’s hut from further up Church Street.
 During the early 19th century, pigs were an important part of Faringdon’s economy.
 In 1809 no less than 4,000 hogs were slaughtered and cured in the town.
 In the early 1930s the Cattle Market was moved to a new site on the corner of Church Street and Coach Lane.
 It was not until the late 1940s that the sheep and pigs were moved to the same site.